morrisyoung/eQTL_v4_script/README.md

 5. prior\_final\_average.py
 6. batch\_extract.py
 7. practice\_cis\_detect.py
+the following are
+8. test_corr_cal.py
+9.
-8. try.py
+10. try.py

-## 4. The pipeline for genotype QC and LD pruning
+## 5. The pipeline for genotype QC and LD pruning

 As I may use different LD threshold (currently 0.5 for R^2) and the association threshold (currently 0.5 for R^2, the same with previous one) in the future, and there is hard drive usage issue, I record the procedure here.